Edwin1335/Starting-out-with-Visual-C-Sharp/README.md

 </ul>

 </br>
-<b>The following are commands learned as i progress throught the book.</b>
+<b>The following are commands learned as I progress throught the book.</b>
 </br>
 <ul>
 	<li>